No bookings are required to see a JP, but it’s a good idea to call the appropriate library to check their availability.

 JP services are provided by volunteers within the community.

-Justices of the Peace are now available at:
+Justices of the Peace will be available at:

 |Liverpool City Library|

 Alternative JP services may be found at the NSW Justices Association Inc.

 To keep everyone safe, library staff are working to the Department of Health’s guidelines.
 Ensure you maintain social distancing and either frequently wash your hands or sanitise.
 Please do not come to the library if you are unwell.